 The United States has entered the third week of a government shutdown.
 For many government employees, this means a third week of no work and no paycheck.
 As worrisome as this is, it is a different situation than a typical lay-off.
 Hopefully these idle workers can expect to be back on the job soon, as the government must continue operating.
 We’re just not sure when.
-So until that time comes, there are some things that you can do if you are a government employee on furlough.
+So until that time comes, here are our credit counseling tips on what you can do if you are a government employee on furlough.

 - Take Stock – Find out approximately how much money you have saved.
 You may want to include any investments or valuable assets that you own that could be sold if the situation becomes dire.

 - Track Your Spending – If you haven’t been working from a budget already, now is the time to calculate what you spend on a monthly basis.
 How much do you spend in an average month on groceries, rent, car payments, insurance, restaurants, utility bills, cell phone plans, etc.?
 Every expense needs to be accounted for.
 Once you see how much you spend, you can find areas to cut back so you can stretch your money to last through your furlough.
-American Consumer Credit Counseling has a helpful worksheet for you to get started.
-It’s available for free here: https://www.consumercredit.com/debt-resources-tools/budgeting/
+American Consumer Credit Counseling has helpful budgeting resources to help you get started.

 - Save as Much as Possible – You don’t know how long the government shutdown is going to last, so you could remain on furlough for longer than expected.
 That’s why you need to cut back on spending wherever possible.
 Once you’ve completed your monthly budget, you’ll see areas where you can save money.
 It might be cancelling a gym membership, a magazine subscription, or cable TV channels.